 - Enlarged pores

-- Other signs skin damage that accumulate with age
+- Other signs of skin damage that accumulate with age

-Fraxel is both entirely safe and non-invasive, and therefore a treatment session requires very little down time for recovery.
-How long a given treatment session lasts depends on the size and condition of the region being treated, and as such a Fraxel treatment can last as long as two hours or as little as 20 minutes.
+Fraxel is both entirely safe and non-invasive; therefore, a treatment session requires very little downtime for recovery.
+How long a given treatment session lasts depends on the size and condition of the region being treated.
+In general, a Fraxel treatment can last as long as two hours or as little as 20 minutes.